AndrewJBateman/angular-frontend-notes/README.md

 # Angular Frontend Notes

-Angular 8 tutorial app to allow user to enter notes and to list these notes in cards.
+* Angular 8 tutorial app to allow user to add notes to a notes list.
+Notes can be viewed and deleted from this list.

+* Clicking on a note navigates to that note where the note can be edited.

 ## Table of contents